Opening a Bank Account in France

 RIB (Relevé d'Identité Bancaire)

-Your RIB is arguably the most important banking document you'll use in France.
-It's a one-page statement containing your bank details: bank code (code banque), branch code (code guichet), account number (numéro de compte), RIB key (clé RIB), account holder name, bank name and address, and IBAN and BIC/SWIFT codes for international transactions.
-You'll need to provide your RIB to employers for salary payments, landlords for rent payments, utility companies for direct debits, government agencies, and anyone who needs to transfer money to your account.
-Banks provide RIBs free of charge, and you can usually download them anytime from your online banking portal.
+This is the most important banking document you will have in France.
+Your RIB is a one-page statement containing all your bank details: the bank code (code banque), branch code (code guichet), your account number (numéro de compte), and the RIB key.
+It also includes your IBAN and BIC/SWIFT codes for international transactions.
+You will give this to your employer for salary payments, to your landlord for rent, to utility companies for direct debits, and to anyone who needs to pay you.
+Banks provide RIBs for free, and you can download them anytime from your online banking portal.

 IBAN (International Bank Account Number)